 If you love building your French this way, you’re the type of learner who benefits from unique and authentic language material.
 FluentU is the perfect tool for that type of learning.
-It provides real-world French videos, like music videos, TV clips, inspiring talks and more, that’ve been transformed into personalized language lessons.

 The French Creole Starter Guide: Where to Learn 3 Major French-based Creoles

 Now that we’ve answered the “what” and the “why,” it’s time to show you the “where!”

 Below, you’ll find an overview of where to learn three different French creoles online.
 Then, it’s just up to you to pick which creole to learn!

 Haitian Creole is perhaps the most well-known of all French-based creole languages.

 Not only is it spoken by 7 million people in Haiti, but it also boasts speakers in places like the Bahamas, the Cayman Islands, the Dominican Republic, Guadalupe and Puerto Rico.

 Haitian Creole, which has its roots in French and various African languages brought over from West African slaves, was recognized alongside French as one of Haiti’s national languages in 1961—gaining the recognition it had long deserved.

 The language has three different dialects: Northern, Central and Southern.
 While not as widespread as French, it still plays a prominent role in Haitian life.

 To get an idea of what Haitian Creole sounds like, check out this video from the Creole Institute: